Project Home Page

 Alternative surnames and spellings include: Colin, Collin, Collen(s), Callen(s), Caullens, Collings, Collis, Caullings, Caullins, Cullen.

 This project website is hosted on worldfamilies.net.
-For further details about this project website, the mechanics of navigating it, and further tips on getting the most out of this project, skip to the bottom of this page.
+For further details about this project website, the mechanics of navigating it, and further tips on getting the most out of this project, view the bottom of this page.
+Further tips can be found on the Join Project page.

 There are several companies that do genealogy DNA testing.
 This project is administered through Family Tree DNA (FTDNA).
 To join the project, purchase a Y test at FTDNA.
 If you want to transfer results from another lab, purchase a transfer product with upgrade.
 The low-end transfer product will not get you matches, and if you decide later you want them you will end up having to purchase the full-blown product.